arabic-digital-humanities/adhtools/README.md

 ## Running workflows

 The workflows can be run with cwltool.
-This is a requirement of the research scripts and therefore installed when research-scripts is installed.
-The [nlppln documentation](https://nlppln.readthedocs.io/en/latest/running_workflows.html) contains  more information about running cwl workflows.
+This is a requirement of adhtools and therefore installed when adhtools is installed.
+The
+[nlppln documentation](https://nlppln.readthedocs.io/en/latest/running_workflows.html)
+contains  more information about running cwl workflows.